SW-Conversion/mod-registry/README.md

 # mod-regisistry
 This is a listing of mods for converting ender 3-like printers or similar into a Voron Switchwire.

 To get a mod added create an issue here or DM stray_r #2712 on discord.
+PLease read the [guidelines](registry_guidelines.md) for inclusion.

 ## Documentation
 - RobotRogue